- I spoke with a board-certified pediatric dermatologist for answers to common questions about keeping babies safe in the sun.

 You can’t go wrong with Badger Baby Mineral Sunscreen, which has just seven ingredients (98 percent of which are organic).
-Zinc oxide is the active ingredient in Badger sunscreen, and it’s also coral reef friendly.
-Badger sunscreen also has products for older kids and parents, including physical sunscreens that offer clear application.
+Zinc oxide is the active ingredient in Badger sunscreen, which is also coral reef friendly.
+Badger also has sunscreen products for older kids and parents, including physical sunscreens that offer clear application.

 Kokua Sun Care Hawaiian Natural Zinc Sunscreen is good for everyone in the family, including babies.
 It’s also good for the environment, as its Hawaii-grown ingredients are safe for coral reefs and its packaging is recyclable.
 Kokua Sun Care’s sunscreen is water-resistant for up to 80 minutes.

-Raw Elements Baby + Kids Lotion SPF 30+
+4. Raw Elements Baby + Kids Natural Sunscreen SPF 30

-Available in a reusable and recyclable tin or lotion stick, Raw Elements Baby and Kids Lotion is specifically formulated for little ones, promising not to run or sting eyes.
-Zinc oxide is the active ingredient in this baby sunscreen, which also contains gentle, nourishing ingredients such as coconut oil and chamomile.
+Available in a reusable and recyclable tin or lotion stick, Raw Elements Baby + Kids Natural Sunscreen is specifically formulated for little ones, promising not to run or sting eyes.
+Non-nano zinc oxide is the active ingredient in this baby sunscreen, which also contains gentle, nourishing ingredients such as coconut oil and chamomile.
 It is water-resistant for up to 80 minutes.

 Expert Answers to Common Baby Sunscreen Questions

-Board-certified pediatric dermatologist Shivani Patel, MD, FAAD is serious about helping families keep their youngest members safe in the sun.
-We asked Patel some of the most common questions around sunscreen for babies and toddlers, including age restrictions on products, whether you should be opting for physical sunscreens or chemical sunscreens, which ingredients to avoid, and whether there’s an actual difference between baby sunscreen and sunscreen for kids.
+Board-certified pediatric dermatologist Dr. Shivani Patel, MD, FAAD is serious about helping families keep their youngest members safe in the sun.
+I asked Dr. Patel some of the most common questions around sunscreen for babies and toddlers, including age restrictions on products, whether you should be opting for physical sunscreens or chemical sunscreens, which ingredients to avoid, and whether there’s an actual difference between baby sunscreen and sunscreen for kids.
 Here’s what she told me.

-Q: Why can’t babies under six months of age wear sunscreen?
+Why can’t babies under six months old wear sunscreen?

-Q: Which ingredients should parents look for (and which should they avoid) when choosing sunscreen for babies?
+Which ingredients should parents look for (and which should they avoid) when choosing sunscreen for babies?